Telex Release & Bill of Lading Explained

 title to the goods.

 Seaway Bill of Lading

 If a B/L has a named consignee when issued but does not have any originals, it will be considered a “Seaway Bill of Lading”.
 This is similar to a Straight Bill of Lading in that a Seaway Bill of Lading is not negotiable.
 It also cannot be transferred through an endorsement on the B/L like an Order Bill of lading can be.

-A Seaway Bill of Lading is a document that shows evidence that there is contract of carrier.
+A Seaway Bill of Lading is a document that shows evidence that there is a contract of the carrier.
 It can also act as a receipt of goods.
 However, the Seaway Bill of Lading cannot be used as a Document of Title to the goods.
 In industry lingo, a Seaway Bill of Lading is oftentimes called by the name “Express Release”.
 This alternative name indicts the speedy import release that this Bill of Lading enables.

 All three of these Bill of Lading types are popular in container trade.